Bernheim, Isaac W. (Isaac Wolfe), 1848-1945

 222

 Lewis D. Cole was the grand-nephew of Isaac W. Bernheim through the latter’s half-sister Sarah.
 Mr. Cole was a resident of Louisville, Kentucky.
 His family had both a personal and business relationship with I. W. Bernheim.
-This interview deals with Cole' early life, relationship with I.W.
+This interview deals with Cole's early life, relationship with I.W.
 Bernheim and the Bernheim Foundation.

 1011